-The Estimated Timeline for SOFR

-Given the enormity of existing transactions tied to LIBOR (over \$200 trillion in the interest rate swap market alone), the transition from LIBOR to SOFR is expected to be carefully implemented, including key milestones, before widespread adoption.
-As such, it's important to follow the progress and make the necessary adjustments.
+Estimated timeline for SOFR.
+Given the enormity of existing transactions tied to LIBOR (about \$200 trillion in the interest rate swap market alone), the transition from LIBOR to SOFR is expected to be carefully implemented, including key milestones, before widespread adoption.
+It is important to follow the progress and make the necessary adjustments.